deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 they never failed to arrive at 4:30 on the nose.

-He got up to get the door for them at twenty-nine minutes past, and grinned as Amy's car – always a new one, sleek and showroom-clean, paid for but never purchased – slid up outside the tiny terrace house their parents lived in.
+He got up to get the door for them at twenty-nine minutes past, and grinned as Amy's car---always a new one, sleek and showroom-clean, paid for but never purchased---slid up outside the tiny terrace house their parents lived in.

 Amy Jones was his twin, the older by about half an hour, and the person